How to create a plugin

 }

-Each plugin’s class must extend from the Plugins.BasePlugin
+Each plugin’s class must extend from the BasePlugin, which is imported from the klayr-sdk package.

 A plugin is highly customizable and can be implemented in any way as per the business needs.